dougbutner/web-4/README.md

 > Implementing Provable Identity

 **Provable Identity** is now possible as suggested in this manifesto through the maturity of the biometric secrets.
 Standards are being created openly,

+**GeoSocial layers** are starting to be built, but not used for "real applications" like voting because of lack of true provable individuality.

 ## **Phase Four**
 **Information entropy** is added to the systems where it can be of use.
 For example this could make a person's biometric data less knowable over time by increasing the amount of **CPU time** needed to guess the biosecret.